ayotomiwasalau/open-post-software/README.md

 #TODO
-once pods are running
+once pods are running - done
-deploy app using manifest on vagrant deploy app using using helm and argo cd on vagrant deploy monitoring tools
+deploy app using manifest on vagrant - done

+deploy app using using helm and argo cd on vagrant - done deploy monitoring tools - prometheus, grafana, falco, jaeger, sentry, X loki

 set up infra terraform for aws using ec2 and co setup app deployment to ec2